Diegosmiles/L-train-Closure-economic-impact/README.md

 usi_final_calculations - combines ui_loss and usi_foot_traffic to determine estimated financial impact on the local economy

+USI_L-train.pdf - the complete report of the project, including goals, methodology, results, conclusions and social impact

+usi_L_train_team_12.pdf - slideshow that provides an overview of the project

 ![Alt tag](work_diagram.png)
 - Methodology diagram